 Shaun Jackson - Founder, Owner, Critic

-An Englishman, born and bred in Yorkshire, now living in Staffordshire, Shaun's love of Indie Film and B-Movies came from the VHS boom that hit the U.K. in the late 80's and early 90's, where you could judge a new friend by the content of height of their video collection.
+An Englishman, born and bred in Yorkshire, now living in the West Midlands, Shaun's love of Indie Film and B-Movies came from the VHS boom that hit the U.K. in the late 80's and early 90's, where you could judge a new friend by the content and height of their video collection.
 Starting his career in the games industry as an animator and graphic designer, PR is where Shaun found his next love, working with a company promoting bands who were on tour supporting the "bigger" names.
-Although this was his love, bills had to be paid and a career forged, but he has returned with a passion to support, fund, feature in (a story for another day!) and promote Indie Film.
+Founder of The B Club and with a passion to support, fund, feature in (a story for another day!) and promote Indie Film.

 Greg DeLiso - Critic